Youth beaten up, robbed of gold chain, cash at the railway station:

 On May 14, 2013, a 13-year-old boy was kidnapped, killed and his body was dumped near Panvel on the Mumbai-Pune Expressway.
 Aditya Ranka, the son of a diamond merchant was kidnapped from his residence in Girgaum by his cousin’s friend, who drove him in his Honda City towards Panvel and later murdered him.
 Post his kidnapping, the family received a call from the kidnappers, who asked for Rs 30 lakh in ransom.
 Ironically, exactly Rs 30 lakh was present in the house.
 This made the police suspect that an insider was involved in the alleged kidnapping of Aditya.
 All this while, Aditya's cousin Himanshu Ranka was present in the house.
 Himanshu helped the family file the complaint and was also present at the police station.
 During the investigation, the boy’s parents used the Honda City owned by Ranka’s friend Vrijesh Sanghvi.
 They were shocked to find found blood stains in it.
 They also found Aditya’s slippers in the car.
 The police then took Ranka into custody and after interrogations, he confessed that he had killed Aditya with the help of his friend Vrijesh.
 The two accused were arrested and produced before the court.

-A symbol of an embodiment, Panvel offers a blend of modernity and our age-old traditions as it is one of the fastest developing real-estate hubs in Mumbai.
-Karnala Fort, Karnala bird sanctuary, and Matheran are few of the popular spots that are near Panvel.
+A symbol of an embodiment, Panvel offers a blend of modernity and our age-old traditions as it is one of the fastest developing real-estate hubs in Navi Mumbai.
+Karnala Fort, Karnala bird sanctuary, and Matheran are few of the popular tourist spots are near Panvel.
 However, the fast developing suburb of Panvel has witnessed some gruesome crimes over the years.
 From a drunk medical student ramming her car to duo killing friend by smashing head against a stone, sensational crimes have affected the peace and prosperity of the locality.
-We showcase a few instances of crime stories from in and around Panvel that made the headlines
+We list a few incidents of crime stories from in and around Panvel that made the headlines